RTippin/messenger/README.md

 - Laravel >= 8.x
 - laravel broadcast driver configured.

+### Features
+- Realtime messaging between multiple models.
+- Private and group threads.
+- Permissions per participant within a group thread.
+- Friends system.
+- Search system.
+- Online status.
+- Provider avatars, group thread avatars, message attachments (images, documents etc).
+- Calling / Group Calling.
+- Group thread invitation links (like discord).
+- All actions are protected behind policies.
+- Scheduled commands for automation cleanup and checks.
+- Queued event listeners.
+- Many features can be toggled within our config.
+- All in one system ready to plug into any laravel app.
+You may even choose to utilize only our API, and disable the web routes and published frontend assets.

 ### Notes / upcoming
 - If our event listeners are enabled in your config, the queue your worker must use is `messenger`, as all listeners are queued on that channel.
 - Our included commands that push a job also use the `messenger` queue channel.